A

 Siemens Inverse of resistance (1/0hm).
 Also referred to as Mho.

-Signal An electric current used to convery information either in digital, analog, audio, or video.
+Signal An electric current used to convey information either in digital, analog, audio, or video.

 Silicone A material made from silicon and oxygen.
 Can be in thermosetting elastomer or liquid form.
 The thermosetting elastomer form is noted for high heat resistance.